ClarkNarvas/ClarkNarvas.com/about.markdown

 Part of my motivation politically is the thought of a migrant family moving into the UK, settling into a new community, meeting new people and building a new life.
 I joined the Labour party at the end of 2019 amid a Tory government-backed by far-right activists like Tommy Robinson.
 I started getting involved in campaigns such as Tommy Kirkwood for Labour NEC Youth Rep, Cara McDade for Under 19's Officer, Labour Nexus - a campaign to stop Labour infighting and my local party.

-**My beliefs are scattered all over the place, but here are a few of my key ones that will probably never change:** The government should provide good living conditions through excellent public services and distribution of wealth.
+**My beliefs are scattered all over the place, but there are key beliefs that will probably never change:** The government should provide good living conditions through excellent public services and distribution of wealth.
 I also believe that we need to stop the manipulation of workers and the environment by big corporations.

 The real wealth and richness of a country do not rest in GDP or the stock market; it rests in the happiness and wellbeing of everyone who lives there, not a particular race or class, everyone. **In summary: My political views are simply 'good things for good people'**